-Approval of this CPS and subsequent amendments are made by the ADACOM Practices Development Group (APDG) and the VeriSign Policy Management Authority (PMA).
+Approval of this CPS and subsequent amendments are made by the ADACOM Policy Management Authority (PMA).
 Amendments are either in the form of a document containing an amended form of the CPS or an update notice.
-Amended versions or updates shall be linked to the Practices Updates and Notices section of the ADACOM Repository located at: http://www.adacom.com.repository/updates.
+Amended versions or updates shall be published at http://pki.adacom.com/repository.